waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Route 34 - Day-Care Yard
 - A hidden SUPER POTION at (17, 19) is currently blocked by a Pokémon sprite and is unobtainable.
 Repeated 'A' presses only re-trigger the Pokémon's dialogue.

-## Route 34 - Day-Care Yard
-- A hidden SUPER POTION at (17, 19) is currently blocked by a Pokémon sprite and is unobtainable.
-Repeated 'A' presses only re-trigger the Pokémon's dialogue.